PBJ Nursing Home Staffing Dashboard

 - Or I made a coding error (it happens).

 Either way, I want to be the first to know.
-If you spot something that looks off, please let me know so I can squash the bug and set things right.
+If something looks wrong, submit a correction so I can check the source data and code.

 Phoebe J's PBJ Guide